 BAS organises two annual student prizes.
 The British Aphasiology Society currently invites entries for its annual Student Project Prize and Student Essay/Case Report Prize.
-The closing date for both prizes will be around July 2018.
+The closing date for both prizes will be 19th July 2019.
 Submissions can only be accepted in electronic format and should be sent to firstname.lastname@example.org.
 Please find information and previous winners for these BAS prizes below.

 The BAS Student Essay/Case Report Prize: